mamezou-tech/eleventy-plugin-code-clipboard/README.md

 `markdown-it custom renderer`

-The code fence with language are attached clipboard copy button(nothing to do with non-language block).
+This custom renderer attaches clipboard copy button to code block with language(nothing to do with non-language block).
 Of course, it only supports eleventy markdown template(markdown-it).

 The clipboard button is provided by [Material Design Icons](https://materialdesignicons.com/) `content-copy` icon.

 `eleventy shortcode function`

-This shortcode initializes clipboard.js on window.onload.
+This shortcode initializes clipboard.js on window.onload event.
 If clipboard copy succeeded, it shows a tooltips with message(default to `Copied!`).
 Tooltips use [Primer Tooltips](https://primer.style/css/components/tooltips) CSS framework.